The Stateless in the United States

 Stateless persons in removal proceedings are typically detained for ninety days, during which time a country of removal is assigned to them—even if there is no reasonable expectation that deportation will succeed (8 U.S.C.
 Sec.
 1231(a)(2)).
 After ninety days, a judge may order the detainee released under an order of supervision, which requires the individual to check in regularly with immigration officials and to continue to seek to obtain travel documents from different countries (8 CFR Sec.
 241.13(h))—an endeavor that is likely to prove futile (UNHCR 2012, 20-21, 26).

 Elected officials have recently shown interest in addressing statelessness as well.
 Senator Patrick Leahy (D-VT) and three other senators co-sponsored the Refugee Protection Act of 2013 (S. 645), which—among other reforms—would provide a pathway for de jure stateless persons to obtain lawful status in the United States (S. 645, Sec.
 17).
 The proposed Border Security, Economic Opportunity, and Immigration Modernization Act (S. 744) closely mimics the provisions called for by the Refugee Protection Act in relation to stateless persons, empowering the Attorney General or the Secretary of Homeland Security to provide conditional lawful status to stateless persons.
-This status would allow stateless persons to work in the US and could eventually be adjusted to lawful permanent residence and later to citizenship (S. 744, Sec.
+This status would allow stateless persons to work in the United States and they could adjust to lawful permanent residence and later to citizenship (S. 744, Sec.
 3405).

 Green, Nicole, and Todd Pierce.
 2009.
 “Combatting Statelessness: A Government Perspective.”
 Forced Migration Review 32: 34-35.

 Kerber, Linda K. 2005.
 “Toward a History of Statelessness in America.”
 American Quarterly 57(3): 727-49.